phdomeraydin/seoairo/README.md

-# AI Recommendation Optimization (AIRO)

-## A Paradigm Shift in Digital Visibility as Search Engine Optimization (SEO) Evolves into AI Recommendation Optimization (AIRO)
+# A Paradigm Shift in Digital Visibility as Search Engine Optimization (SEO) Evolves into AI Recommendation Optimization (AIRO)

 This repository contains the research materials associated with the IEEE Computer Magazine manuscript: